buildwiththeta/buildwiththeta/CONTRIBUTING.md

 There are several ways to contribute to our project:

 - Create an issue: If you encounter any problems or have suggestions for improvements, please create an issue.
 We will respond as soon as possible.
 - Submit a pull request: If you would like to contribute directly to the code, you can submit a pull request.
 Please make sure that your code adheres to our style guide and passes our tests.
 We will review your pull request and provide feedback as necessary.
-All code must be written in our repositories, and pushes must be made using pull requests with an authorized review from an advisor.
+- All code must be written in our team repositories under the **buildwiththeta** owner, and pushes must be made using pull requests with an authorized review from an advisor.
 - Test and review pull requests: You can also contribute by testing and reviewing pull requests submitted by other contributors.
 Your feedback is invaluable and greatly appreciated.

 ## Pull Request Guidelines